 During the 1990s, Deedre Daniel waited tables at two Applebees locations and bartended at a French restaurant, Chez Pierre, in Tallahassee, Florida.
 It was hard work, and the compensation was heavily dependent on the generosity of total strangers.
 She vowed when she “made it,” she would surprise people working in the service industry with huge tips.
-At age 44, she was bothered by the fact that she still had not made it.

 A few months later, the IRS approved The Big Fat Tip as a legitimate 501(c)(3)!